RizPur/MALIS-Project/project.md

 - **Diagonal cells** (histograms or KDE plots): Show the distribution of individual features.
   - For instance, the diagonal cell for `sepal.length` shows a histogram of `sepal.length` values across all samples.

-This layout provides a **comprehensive overview** of all pairwise relationships in the dataset, allowing for easy pattern recognition and class distinction when used with a `hue` parameter.
+This layout provides a **comprehensive overview** of all pairwise relationships in the dataset, here we can see that `petal.length` is enough to differentiate between the 2 iris flowers.
+So we decided to use just this feature to create a regression model.

 ## Task 2 - Multi Variable Classifier